kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/exceptions.md

 weather_data = WeatherData()
 ```

-The program runs fine, and doesn't pop up any errors or warnings.
+The program runs fine, and doesn't pop up any error messages or warnings.

 But it isn't correct!
 We wanted init to be the initializer, and it must be written as `__init__(self)`, not as `init(self)`.
 The `init is called` message never showed up.

-We can call this a **silent error**.
+We could call category of problem a **silent error**.
 Unless you are carefully paying attention, you might not even notice anything is wrong, but it is still wrong.

-A very clear example:
+A clear example of a mistake in a program:

 ```python